aaronpowell/aaronpowell.github.io/src/documents/posts/2012-03-21-watch-your-os.md

---- cson
+---
   title: "Watch your OS"
   metaTitle: "Watch your OS"
   description: "Today we got caught out by a recent npm change"
   revised: "2012-03-21"
   date: "2012-03-21"
-tags: ["nodejs","npm"]
+  tags:
+    - "nodejs"
+    - "npm"
   migrated: "true"
-urls: ["/nodejs/watch-your-os"]
+  urls:
+    - "/nodejs/watch-your-os"
-summary: """
+  summary: ""

-"""
 ---
 Today some of my colleagues were trying to integrate [csslint][1] into the build process of a project using the [nodejs package][2] but they kept hitting an issue: